MikeHerasimov/Trie/README.md

 ### Version

+Version 2.2.0

+Were introduced changes in project, such as:
+* interface Alphabet was added
+* was added enum CommonAlphabets that holds instances for english, ukrainian and russian Alphabet`s
+* method isPrefix() was added to interface WordGraph

 Version 2.1.0

-Was introduced changes in project, such as:
+Were introduced changes in project, such as:
 * all classes relevant to ArrayTrie were placed in *array* package and the same was did for classes, which are relevant to LinkedTrie, so they migrated to *linked* package
 * Externalizable was implemented for ArrayTire and LinkedTrie classes

 Version 2.0.0

-Was introduced changes in project, such as:
+Were introduced changes in project, such as:
 * tagged class Trie from version 1.0.0 was splitted to hierarchy of classes
 * ArrayTrie realization with respective ArrayDAWG was added